Use dynamic test splitting Beta

 Verified your tests run successfully with the

-1. Enable dynamic test splitting option in your .circleci/test-suites.yml file
+1. Enable dynamic test splitting in your test-suites.yml file

 ---